 Centre for Paediatric Spiritual Care blog

 Our regular blog will see posts from various members of our spiritual care team or a guest writer.
-This month, Sally Nash, Research Director at the CPSC, reflects on the past two years since the Centre was founded.
+This month, Ruth Radley, Children's Worker in BCH Chaplaincy team, writes about the role of culture in providing Chaplaincy and spiritual care.

 24.08.2017 Emma Roberts, Project Coordinator and Research Assistant at Birmingham Children's Hospital, has written about a conference she recently attended.